siderakb/next-micro/README.md

 ## Disclaimer

-These files without warranty of any kind, use at your own risk, it is recommended to check yourself before use.
+These files without warranty of any kind, use at your own risk, it is recommended to check yourself before manufacture.

 For the full statement, please see [LICENSE](./LICENSE).